 Perhaps the best way to see Chincoteague and Assateague is aboard a guided cruise, narrated and navigated by a local captain.
 These guys and gals are island experts who will help you fully appreciate the culture, history, and nature of the island while pointing out hard-to-spot wildlife.
-We highly recommend Daisey’s Island Cruises, which features comfortable boats and local captains.
+We highly recommend Cowboy Cruise Company for their Pony, Teaguer, and Shellfish tours, with local Saltwater Cowboys (including the mayor!) as your captains.
+We also enjoy Daisey’s Island Cruises, which features several local captains aboard a fleet of pontoon boats.

-Chincoteague also features many other outdoor things to enjoy, including some stellar scenic parks, public docks, fishing piers, nature trails, mini-golf, go-karts, tennis courts, pavilions, a playground, and even an annual 10k run.
+Chincoteague features many other outdoor things to enjoy, including some stellar scenic parks, public docks, fishing piers, nature trails, farmer’s market, mini-golf, go-karts, tennis basketball and pickleball courts, pavilions, playgrounds, and even an annual 10k run.

 Duck hunting is a way of life for many locals, and locally trained and licensed hunting guides can see that you get a great shot at a good day’s hunt.
-We are happy to offer special rates, hunting dog kennels, and a super-early breakfast for guests hunting with local guides during waterfowl season.
+We are happy to offer special rates and a super-early breakfast for guests hunting with local guides during waterfowl season.
 Please call us directly once you’ve secured your guide!

 Chincoteague isn’t just for the outdoorsy adventures, either.
 Shopping is abundant in the spring, summer, and fall months.
-Big shopping events include our annual Death by Chocolate and In Search of Shamrocks events, held each year on Valentine’s Day and St. Patrick’s Day.
-We have a vibrant local arts and music community, and put on frequent shows, festivals, and workshops.
+Big shopping events include our annual Death by Chocolate and In Search of Shamrocks events, held each year on Valentine’s Day and St. Patrick’s Day weekends.
+We have a vibrant local arts and music community, and put on frequent shows, movies, festivals, and workshops.